Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2025BoardReport.md

 ## Constitution of the meeting - quorum based on registered members

 Lisa Fast, president, opened the meeting.
-In summer 2024,  **54** members d paid their membership fees for 2024-2025.
-X people attended the meeting representing X household memberships.
+In summer 2024,  **54** members paid their membership fees for 2024-2025.
+29 people attended the meeting.
 Quorum requires at least 25% of members to be present to reach quorum.
 Bylaws state that people who've paid the membership fee are members and can vote.

 Reminder that membership fees were raised at last year's AGM to $25 from $10.